DB Class 420: Stuttgart

 The trains entered service on the Stuttgart S-Bahn network in 1978.

 The last trains (420 450 and 420 461) were withdrawn from Stuttgart S-Bahn services after an official farewell run from Plochingen to Stuttgart Hauptbahnhof on November 4, 2016, followed by five scheduled public farewell runs on the same day.

 Frankfurt and Rhine-Main area

 The trains entered service in the Rhine-Main area in April 1978.

 The last trains were withdrawn from Frankfurt/Rhein-Main S-Bahn services in November 2014.

 Cologne and Rhine-Ruhr area

 Class 420 trains entered service in the Rhine-Ruhr area in May 1974.
 The trains had smoking and non-smoking cars.

 Stockholm

-In 2003, 15 sets were lent to Storstockholms Lokaltrafik for use on Pendeltåg services around Stockholm.
+In 2003, 15 sets were lent to Storstockholms Lokaltrafik for use on commuter rail services around Stockholm.
 These SL Class X420 trains underwent modifications, which included changes to the cabs, the addition of Swedish Automatic Train Control, and boards to cope with the lower platform heights in Stockholm.
 The trains were scrapped after their withdrawal.